PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ## What's The Big Deal?
 What is it?

-PySimpleGUI wraps tkinter, Qt, WxPython and Remi so that you get all the same widgets, but you interact with them in a more friendly way that's common across the ports.
+PySimpleGUI wraps tkinter, Qt, WxPython, and Remi so that you get all the same widgets, but you interact with them in a more friendly way that's common across the ports.

 What does a wrapper do (Yo!
 PSG in the house!)?
 It does the layout, boilerplate code, creates and manages the GUI Widgets for you and presents you with a **simple, efficient interface.**   Most importantly, it maps the Widgets in tkinter/Qt/Wx/Remi into PySimpleGUI Elements.
 Finally, it replaces the GUIs' event loop with one of our own.